From Means to Medians: Optimal Benchmark Design: Optimal Benchmarks

+One might therefore worry that the optimality result is fragile: if the symmetric manipulation strategy is not the unique optimum, perhaps a small perturbation of the environment would cause the median to lose its optimality.
+This concern does not arise.
+The symmetric strategy from the unperturbed problem remains feasible under the perturbation, and its cost increases by at most a term proportional to the size of the perturbation.
+Since no symmetric benchmark can have a higher minimum manipulation cost than this, the median remains approximately optimal, with the approximation error vanishing as the perturbation vanishes.

-The general case in which we allow for both fixed and variable costs is substantially more complex in general.
-To see why note that it corresponds to a multitask moral hazard problem in which the agent has non convex preferences even in the case of linear contracts.
-Still, there are two particular cases in which we can easily generalise Proposition \ref{profixvar} and still apply Proposition \ref{prosym}.
+The general case in which both fixed and variable manipulation costs are present is substantially more complex.
+Intuitively, it corresponds to a multitask moral hazard problem in which the agent faces nonconvex preferences, even under linear contracts.
+Nevertheless, there are two particular cases in which Proposition~\ref{profixvar} can be extended and Proposition~\ref{prosym} continues to apply.